rcmdnk/ec2/README.md

 - ssh_user: User for ssh.
 - mosh_server: Mosh server path.
 - user_data: user data file for luanch (run-instances), e.g: file:///path/to/your/user/data/script
-- running_only: Show only running instances at ssh/mosh
+- running_only: Show only running instances at ssh/mosh.
+- max_jobs: Maximum number of submitted jobs running in parallel.
 - selection_tool: Selection tool list, separated by `,`.
 The default value is `sentaku,peco,fzy,fzf`.
   - The first one found is used.
 If nothing, bash's `select` is used.
   - Tools ref: